-While speaking to other people — HR professionals and some of my peers that I keep in contact with — a staff survey was one of the big talking points.
+While speaking to other business leaders, a staff survey was one of the big talking points.
 And so we sent one out and we kept it not too in-depth — we just wanted to get a broad kind of sense of how people were feeling.
 What were their biggest concerns?
 And what would be the biggest impact on them being asked to return to the workplace?
 It was an opportunity for people to feedback information confidentially, so they could be quite open as I would be the only person that received those surveys.
-And then I shared key findings with the more senior team.
+And then I shared key findings with the rest of the leadership team.
 So yeah, that was really interesting.

 It provided a good opportunity as well for people, that perhaps their situations at home had changed, some people caring for vulnerable people.
 Obviously, those with childcare issues as well.
 And it also helps us not make assumptions, because some of the people with childcare who perhaps we would have thought would have been more impacted actually had other measures in place and were more able to return than we would have thought.
 So it was a really useful tool.
 Definitely a good idea to do and we probably will do another.
 Okay.
 I mean, we may come on to talk about that anyway.
 But after we’ve sent out the risk assessment to staff, I think we’ll do a staff survey a little bit nearer the time just to check that people are feeling comfortable.

 When are you planning on sending the risk assessment?